Library Partners

 Submission, review, editorial coordination, publication scheduling, and operational continuity.

-Metadata, DOI and discoverability
+Metadata, DOI, and discoverability

 Indexing and journal development